Nikkk31/medlineplus-rag/README.md

   "diet"/"nutrition", so those MedlinePlus topics were never ingested.
   Questions on these topics retrieve scattered, low-confidence chunks.
-- **Local generation is slow on CPU-only hardware** (~60-130s per question on a 4GB RAM laptop with no GPU), even with Q4_K_M quantization and `CPU_REPACK` matmul kernels engaged.
+- **Local generation is slow on CPU-only hardware** (~60-130s per question on a laptop with no GPU), even with Q4_K_M quantization and `CPU_REPACK` matmul kernels engaged.
 The Anthropic backend is meaningfully faster if low latency matters more than running fully offline.